networkservicemesh/networkservicemesh/docs/nsm_api.md

 Within the context of Kubernetes:

-- The Kubernetes Cluster is a **Service Registry Domain**, with CRDs for Network Service and Network Service Endpoint stored in the Kubernetes API Server as a Service Registry.
+- The Kubernetes Cluster is a **Service Registry Domain**, with CRs for Network Service and Network Service Endpoint stored in the Kubernetes API Server as a Service Registry.
-- Each **Node** is a **Network Service Manager Domain** with its own **Network Service Manage** running as a daemonset.
+- Each **Node** is a **Network Service Manager Domain** with its own **Network Service Manager** running as a daemonset.
 - **Network Service Clients** and **Network Service Endpoints** running within the Kubernetes Cluster are **Pods**, running on a **Node**.
 - The **Network Service Manager** for a **Node** utilize one or more **Network Service Dataplanes**.
 Examples: VPP, Kernel, etc.
 - The **Network Service Manager** for a **Node** must be able to facilitate a **Network Service Client** (Pod) or **Network Service Endpoint** (Pod) initiating/accepting an L2/L3 Connection throughout their lifecycles, not just at Pod startup time.